StarWars.com speaks with the Toronto Blue Jays pitcher about The Empire Strikes Back, waiting in line to see The Phantom Menace, and more!

 R.A.
 Dickey, pitcher for the Toronto Blue Jays, is a man of many accomplishments.
-He’s a master of the knuckleball, a Cy Young Award winner, and a New York Times bestselling author.
-In addition to all this, he’s the only player in baseball history to tweet a photo of himself in Star Wars pajamas.
-StarWars.com recently caught up with Dickey, an unabashed Star Wars nerd of the highest degree, to discuss how he discovered the saga, the agony and benefit of waiting for The Empire Strikes Back, and whether he’s a little bit Sith.
+He's a master of the knuckleball, a Cy Young Award winner, and a New York Times bestselling author.
+In addition to all this, he's the only player in baseball history to tweet a photo of himself in Star Wars pajamas.
+StarWars.com recently caught up with Dickey, a Star Wars nerd of the highest degree, to discuss how he discovered the saga, the agony and benefit of waiting for The Empire Strikes Back, and whether he's a little bit Sith.

 StarWars.com: Do you remember the first time you saw Star Wars, and the impact it had on you?

 R.A.
 Dickey: Yeah, I can recall, actually.
 I saw it on VHS, and it had just come out in 1982.
 I didn't know anything about it, and I popped it in our machine and watched it.
 At the time I was eight years old, and I was just mesmerized.
 I think over the course of the next two months, I would get home from school and the first thing I would do was pop it in.
 I was kind of a latchkey kid, both my parents worked, so there were a couple of hours before they'd get home and I'd just pop Star Wars: A New Hope in.
 The first two months I had it, I probably watched it 40 times.
 It was an everyday affair for me.

 StarWars.com: So that was '82.
 The Empire Strikes Back came out in '80.
 How did you catch up with Empire?